American Silversmiths

 wt 6 oz.

-• New York City NY, 12 Nov 1795: his wife Sarah and brother John were granted letters of administration of his estate.
+• Ensko: 12 Nov 1795, in New York City NY.
+His wife Sarah and brother John were granted letters of administration of his estate.
 The inventory of goods and tools was done by Joseph Dubois.
 It included "1 gold double heart ring" valued at 6 shillings, "6 Silver pocket book clasps" at 2 shillings each, shoe buckles and "42 pr York made plated do" at 2 shillings 6 pence each.
 The contents of the shop included old silver valued at a little more than£142, calculated at 9 shillings per ounce, and new silver totaling nearly £52, at 9 shillings 4 pence per ounce.
 Under the heading "Fashion of Silver Goods," Dubois included one silver ladle at £1-2, tongs at 7 shillings each, a wine funnel at 16 shillings, "5 pineapples" at 5 shillings each, and "3 urns" at 2 shillings 6 pence each.
 The latter two references may be to cast finials for teapots or sugar urns.
 Among other forms recorded were a milk pot, a mustard pot, shoe buckles, and shoes latches.
 The shop goods totaled £857-3-9, a substantial increase over his £597 share of the Van Voorhis & Schanck partnership, while the "Tools in workshop" were valued at £220.
 8,28

 Garret married Sarah Van Dyck on 5 May 1791 in Freehold NJ.
 (Sarah Van Dyck was born in 1766 in Six Mile Run, Middlesex, NJ, christened on 24 Jan 1766 in Six Mile Run, Middlesex, NJ, died on 7 Feb 1857 and was buried in Freehold NJ.)